 No terrariums.
 No myths.
 No nonsense.

-The Asian pitcher plant, or Nepenthes, grows naturally in the tropical regions of Asia, predominantly Thailand, Malaysia, Philippines, Indonesia, Singapore, and New Guinea.
-They occur in a variety of habitats, from the cool misty rainforests high in the mountains to the warm open grasslands at the foot of the mountains.
+Tropical Asian pitcher plants, or Nepenthes, grows naturally in the tropical regions of Asia, predominantly Thailand, Malaysia, Philippines, Indonesia, Singapore, and New Guinea.
+They occur in a variety of habitats, from the cool misty rainforests high in the mountains to the warm open grasslands at sea level.

-Surprisingly, the vast majority of Nepenthes is easy to grow in cultivation and will easily adapt to most homes.
-Only a small handful of the 80 or so species actually require the controlled environment of a terrarium.
+The vast majority of Nepenthes is easy to grow in cultivation and will easily adapt to most homes.
+Only a small handful of the 150+ species actually require a controlled environment.
 If you are new to growing Nepenthes, start off with the easier species that grow well as a houseplant.
-Avoid using terrariums whenever possible as they often pose more problems than solutions.

 While there are certain idiosyncrasies that vary from species to species and hybrid to hybrid, the following guide applies to the vast majority of Nepenthes you might encounter in cultivation.

 Where to GrowGrow your Nepenthes on a sunny windowsill.
 Always protect your plant from draft, extreme heat, and freezing temperatures.